Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Polarimetry Simulation

-Comparisons of polarization fractions and angles across frequencies in a real analysis would be performed at the resolution of PPI4, enhancing the signal-to-noise ratio of the PPI1 maps by smoothing.
+Comparisons of polarization fractions and angles across frequencies in a real analysis would be performed with a common angular resolution, at least as large as the PPI4 beam, which is why the science requirement (Section~\ref{sec-primapol}) is specified per $27^{\prime\prime}\times 27^{\prime\prime}$ resolution element.
+The requisite coaddition of pixels enhances the signal-to-noise ratio of the PPI1 maps especially.
 However, due to pixel-to-pixel covariance, the gains will not be as large as if the pixels were completely independent.
-We find that the per-pixel signal to noise of the PPI1 map improves by a factor of $\sim$8 after smoothing with a 25\arcsec\ FWHM gaussian to match the PPI4 resolution, somewhat smaller than the naive expectation of 12.
+We find that the signal-to-noise of the PPI1 map improves by a factor of 6.6 when the pixels are binned to form $27^{\prime\prime}\times 27^{\prime\prime}$ resolution elements, somewhat smaller than the expectation of 9 for uncorrelated noise.
+We have applied this analysis to all of the simulations in this paper (using $4\times 4$ binning for PPI4), and the sensitivity results are reported in Table~\ref{tbl-sen_res}.
+PRIMAger as simulated meets the polarization science requirements with margins depending on input assumptions.
+In the reported cases, the sensitivity refers to an average over the map, and the sensitivity is better than tabulated in the fainter regions.

-If in the future PRIMA or a similar mission achieves the sensitivity modeled in this simulation, then it will enable polarization mapping of galaxies $\sim 300-1000\times$ deeper than SOFIA \citep{Borlaff2023}.
+If in the future PRIMA or a similar mission achieves the sensitivity modeled in this simulation, then it will enable polarization mapping of galaxies $\sim$100$\times$ deeper than SOFIA \cite{Borlaff2023}.
 For NGC 6946 specifically, the magnetic field could be mapped, and the dust polarization spectrum measured, throughout the 20 kpc disc for the first time.
-Smoothed to beam scale, the simulated PPI4 polarized intensity maps reach $\sim$6 MJy/sr, within a factor of 2-3 of the extragalactic polarized intensity background fluctuations \citep{Bethermin2024}.
+Smoothed to beam scale, the simulated PPI4 polarized intensity maps reach $\sim$5 kJy/sr or better, within a factor of $\sim$2 of the extragalactic polarized intensity background fluctuations \cite{Bethermin2024}.